chrcit/theo-thumbnail-checker/README.md

 The script then hashes each thumbnail and then checks it against a previous hash in Redis.

 If the hash is different it gets updated in Redis and a message is sent to a Discord webhook.

+## Uses
+- Redis via Upstash
+- Discord Webhook
+- Youtube Channel RSS Feed
+- `rss-parser` for parsing the RSS feed
+- `zod` for validation of the RSS feed

+## Todos
+- [] Upload thumbnail to some image storage and get back fresh URL to post to Discord (else Discord/Youtube use the cached old version)